Maptaul/New-Resume/README.md

-# Jashedul Islam Shaun's Portfolio
+# Maptaul Islam Taraq's Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and experience as a Full Stack Developer.
 Built with React, Vite, and Tailwind CSS, it features a modern, responsive design with smooth animations and a dark mode toggle.